orbitdb/field-manual/03_The_Architecture_of_OrbitDB/04_OrbitDB_Replication.md

 ## OrbitDB Replication

 > OrbitDB replication is something that happens automatically, under the hood.
-Understanding how to use it is one thing, but many times you'll want a deeper understanding of what happens, step-by-step when a database is created and data is transferred betwen peers.
+Understanding how to use it is one thing, but many times you'll want a deeper understanding of what happens, step-by-step when a database is created and data is transferred between peers.

 <div>
   <h3>Table of Contents</h3>